canonical/bundle-kubeflow/docs/db-migration-guide.md

 # Charmed Kubeflow Databases Migration Guide

- When upgrading to Charmed Kubeflow 1.8 these databases must be migrated to MySQL.
+ When upgrading to Charmed Kubeflow 1.8 the databases must be migrated to MySQL.
 There are two databases in Charmed Kubeflow - `katib-db` and `kfp-db`.
-In Charmed Kubeflow 1.7 these databases are backed by `charmed-osm-mariadb-k8s` charm.
+In Charmed Kubeflow 1.7 these databases are backed by the `charmed-osm-mariadb-k8s` charm.
 In the same release (1.7) we introduced support for MySQL databases, which can be deployed using the `mysql-k8s` charm.
 In Charmed Kubeflow 1.8 release MariaDB is not supported.
 Databases must be migrated prior to upgrading to Charmed Kubeflow 1.8.

-## Prerequisites

-- Client machine with access to deployed Charmed Kubeflow 1.7.
-- Juju version is 2.9.
+## Do you need to migrate?

-- A database migration is required if the output of the following command is `mariadb-k8s`:
+A database migration is only required if the output of the following command is `mariadb-k8s`:

 ```python